 #57.
 2000 Ferrari 355 Spider — Boiler Room

 In this highly charged scene from the movie Boiler room new broker Seth Davis (Giovanni Ribisi) is being driven back to the office after a local bar brawl, the car driven by his arrogant and envious mentor Greg (Nicky Katt) screams and glides its way elegantly around less wealthy road users.

 #56.
 1964 Cadillac DeVille Convertible — 48hrs / Another 48hrs

 It’s good to see a classic Caddy in a film, it’s even better when it’s used as a cop car.
 It’s so good, Jack manages to blow $25 grand on an almost identical one for the sequel!

 #55.
 1970 Chevy Nova — Death Proof

-A popular plot for 70′s car films are epitomised by Vanishing Point.
-The cross country multi state car chase with the police will forever be remembered, as will the white 70 Challenger R/T. The same car was also used in Tarantino’s Death Proof.
+A popular plot for 70′s car films is epitomized by Vanishing Point.
+The cross-country multi-state car chase with the police will forever be remembered, as will the white 70 Challenger R/T. The same car was also used in Tarantino’s Death Proof.

 #54.
 1967 Pontiac GTO — xXx

 Not the greatest movie in the world, but this car is something else.
 It’s like Bond’s DB5 for the Playstation generation.
 Big, stylish, and fully laden with some awesome gadgets and weapons that even Q would have been proud of.
 Although I doubt he would have painted it that sexy purple.